-At a Windows server, open a command prompt box and run sdidiag.exe.
+At a Windows server command prompt, run sdidiag.exe.

 Sdidiag.nlm ships with NetWare 6.5 or later.
 Sdidiag.exe ships with the Windows version of eDirectory 8.7.3 or later.
 Both files are available as part of a security patch (sdidiag21.exe) associated with Novell TID 2966746 (http://support.novell.com/severlet/tidfinder/2966746).